asakusuma/skip-waiting-experiment/README.md

 While it's not exactly explicit as to what "request" means here, we're going to test my hypothesis that this simply means any operation defined by the service worker primitives `waitUntil` and `respondWith`.

+Conversely, scheduling async operations without `waitUntil` will result in a race condition: the `setTimeout` callback won't execute if `skipWaiting` is called first.
+This problem has also been documented by Mike North [here](https://glitch.com/edit/#!/beryl-geology).

 ## Setup

 I've created a simple `index.html` page that registers a service worker, `sw.js`.
 The web page shows any messages sent from the service worker (console.log support in service workers is not great in Chrome).